zoldy001/Sales-Forcasting-and-Data-Analysis/README.md

-# Sales Forcasting - Rossmann Store
+# Sales Forecasting - Rossmann Store

 Rossmann is a leading drugstore chain with over 3,000 stores across Europe.
 Rossmann relies on accurate sales forecasting to optimize operations and enhance customer satisfaction.
 This project combines predictive modeling with data analysis to address sales challenges and uncover actionable insights.